Updated February 5, 2026

 This corresponds with our finding that the most popular app categories are retail (19%) and online gaming (18%), with social networking and music apps at 8% each.
 In that light, it’s no surprise that the Android app marketplace is called “Google Play.”

-Onboarding tone should match your app’s overall tone, so if your app is geared towards leisure or entertainment, keep your onboarding copy fresh and enjoyable.
+The onboarding tone should match your app’s overall tone.
+For example, if your app is geared toward leisure or entertainment, keep your onboarding copy fresh and enjoyable.

 Gamified elements like progress bars, point tallies, and badges/stickers provide an enjoyable tone, not only for leisure-focused apps but for all mobile applications, according to Brave’s Jordan DeVries.